piggyatbaqaqi/analysis/README.md

 - codebook.md: Gives a description of the variables in the dataset.

-- UCI_HAR_tidy.txt: A csv table with header with the summary data.
+- UCI_HAR_tidy.txt: A space-separated table with header of the summary data.

 - run_analysis.R: The script used to generate the tidy dataset from the original UCI HAR Dataset.
+Simply source it from a directory containing "UCI HAR Dataset/" as a subdirectory.